 An enlarged detail is shown below.

 This map contains more than 1400 interdependencies between the 220 variables.
-These establish constraints as to what one can do in terms of changing the process, parameter settings, etc.
+These reflect the underlying physics, constraints, process settings, etc.

-In order to answer the question as to why the loss of productivity, we resort to OntoTest™, a QCM-based tool that compares two data sets (scenarios) of equal size.
+In order to answer the question as to why the loss of productivity, we resort to OntoTest™, a QCM-based tool that compares two data sets (scenarios).
 Once the data relative to the first (Q1+Q2) and second (Q3+Q4) period is loaded, the two corresponding Complexity Maps are produced, as shown in the main GUI below.
 The red map is the reference scenario (Q1+Q2).

 The two complexity maps are compared and a degree of similarity is computed.
 In the case in question it is: